bpaquet/node-logstash/Readme.markdown

 Logio
 ---

-This plugin is used to sent data to a Logio server.
+This plugin is used to sent data to a [Log.io](http://logio.org) server.

 Example: